-A truly Wicked Mac & Cheese starts with a good bechamel, and a good bechamel, starts with the right ratio of butter flour and milk.
-Add cheese and you have mornay sauce, which in my opinion, starts with good cheese.
-Nothing like a stick to your rib, family favourite as winter wanes.
+A truly Wicked Mac & Cheese starts with a good Béchamel sauce.
+A good Béchamel starts with the right ratio of butter flour and milk.
+Add cheese and you have cheese sauce, which in my opinion, starts with good cheese.
+Nothing like a stick to your ribs, family-favourite with lots of bacon, leeks and sundried tomatoes as winter wanes.

 In our house, mac & cheese is utility food.
 It serves a purpose, it cleans up all the last little bits of pasta in the pantry, and the cheese drawer in the fridge to boot; the end of a box of penne, three handfuls of rigatoni and the last of the macaroni.
 In it goes three to five different cheeses, everything sharp and salty leftover from Christmas scavenging, swaddled in bits of plastic and now slightly dry around the edges; a 5 year aged cheddar, a partial wedge of jalapeno Monterrey Jack, a sheep’s milk Gruyere, the last of a previously grated lump of Swiss, and a sizable chunk of Parmesan.

 Sometimes it’s creamy, due to the amount of brie and soft cheeses on hand, but we are a family of strong cheese lovers so it’s generally punchy.
-Then we mix in sun dried tomatoes, roasted garlic, some lightly sauteed leeks and a nice smokey bacon for what we call… Wicked Mac & Cheese.
+Then we mix in sun-dried tomatoes, roasted garlic, some lightly sauteed leeks and a piece of nice smokey bacon for what we call… Wicked Mac & Cheese.

-But for a moment, let’s get back to that good bechamel.
-It is after all one of the five mother sauces, so it deserves a little homage of it’s own.
+But for a moment, let’s get back to that good Béchamel or White sauce.
+It is, after all, one of the five Mother Sauces, so it deserves a little homage of it’s own.
 To my mind, one of the best tricks of the trade I’ve ever learned was the perfection of a bechamel, which is hinged on how you handle your roux (cooked butter & flour, made into a paste).

-In the pro kitchen we work with weights instead of measures so that we can calculate how to make 30 liters of bechamel in a snap.
-The perfect ratio for a bechamel is 70 grams of butter & 70 grams of flour to each liter of milk.
+In the pro kitchen, we work with weights instead of measures so that we can calculate how to make 30 litres of bechamel in a snap.
+The perfect ratio for Béchamel is 70 grams of butter & 70 grams of flour to each litre of milk.
 Not cream, milk.
-I’ve converted it to measures below because it’s not likely that you’ll be making 30 liters of the stuff anytime soon.
+I’ve converted it to measures below because it’s not likely that you’ll be making 30 litres of the stuff anytime soon.
 (But you could!)

 1 leek – finely chopped